junder873/RegressionTablesXLSX.jl/README.md

 ## Notes

-The `ExcelTable` is actually a subtype of the `AbstractAscii` types from the RegressionTables package.
-Therefore, editing the defaults for `AbstractAscii` will likewise change the results in the `ExcelTable` output (see [Customization and Defaults](https://jmboehm.github.io/RegressionTables.jl/stable/customization/) for more information).
+The `XlsxTable` is actually a subtype of the `AbstractAscii` types from the RegressionTables package.
+Therefore, editing the defaults for `AbstractAscii` will likewise change the results in the `XlsxTable` output (see [Customization and Defaults](https://jmboehm.github.io/RegressionTables.jl/stable/customization/) for more information).

-This package also tries to export numbers as real numbers with a custom format in Excel.
+This package also tries to export numbers as real numbers with a custom format in XLSX.
 Therefore, the information stored is not just the 3 (or how ever many you selected) digits, but the full number, allowing for easy one off adjustments.